core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 If there are any, the client MUST NOT initiate the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the server.

-Later on, this prevents a non KUDOS response protected with CTX\_NEW to cryptographically match with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.
+Later on, this prevents a non KUDOS response protected with CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

 During an ongoing KUDOS execution the client MUST NOT send any non-KUDOS requests to the server.
 This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).